 If you’ve ever wondered what font Apple uses on its devices, you’re not alone.
 In OS X Yosemite, the default system font is Helvetica Neue.
 The use of Helvetica Neue reflects Apple’s commitment to a clean, minimalist design that focuses on the content rather than any distracting visual elements.

-Whether you’re typing up a document or browsing the web on your Apple device, Helvetica Neue provides a clean, easy-to-read font that enhances the user experience.
+Whether typing a document or browsing the web on your Apple Watch device.
+Helvetica Neue provides a clean, easy-to-read font that enhances the user experience.

 Use Of OS X Yosemite